*ring ring* Hello?

 This is a question we are frequently asked by our customers and fans on the net.
 That along with, “How do I stop chips from spreading?”
 Both questions I am here to answer in as great of detail as possible but, of course, in plain speak so that you (and me) can understand it.
 No jargon today folks!

-There are a couple reasons why chips in your windshield spread, but the likely answer is temperature.
+There are a couple reasons why they may spread, but the likely answer is temperature.
 This may be obvious to some of you since we all learn in school that heat causes expansion and cold causes contraction, but what temperatures exactly will affect a chip?

 Well, we asked our lead tech this was his answer: